trshemanske/tacoma-crc/README.md

 # tacoma-crc

 A modification of the PreTeXt tacoma theme to include legacy-crc features.
-Based on PreTeXt 2.11.4
+Valid for PreTeXt 2.11.4 (and hopefully onward).

 ## Introduction

 Andrew Scholer accomplished an impressive rewrite of the CSS (generation) system for PreTeXt documents, providing a uniform extensible platform on which new themes can be built.
-Andrew, together with Oscar Levin, have created a number of new themes to address various presentation features desired by users of PreTeXt.
+Andrew, together with Oscar Levin, have created a number of new themes to provide various presentation features desired by users of PreTeXt.

 Some of these themes are new and others are in part revisions of legacy themes.
 Among the legacy themes is the _crc_ theme (centered-rounded-corners) of